Tap into your child’s artistic side with easy painting ideas for kids! Your child will love exploring and creating with paint.

 - Use your hands and fingers to make prints!

-- Raid your kitchen!
+- Raid your kitchen like Crayon Freckles suggests!
 Kitchen utensils have great painting potential.
-[From Crayon Freckles]

 - Blow paint with straws!

-- Use Q-tips as mini paintbrushes.
-[From Make and Takes]
+- Use Q-tips as mini paintbrushes, just like Make and Takes.

-- A super fun and magical twist is magnet painting!
-[From Rockabye Butterfly]
+- A super fun and magical twist, like this idea from Left Brain Craft Brain, is magnet painting!

 - On that same not, eye droppers are another fun tool to paint with!
-And works their fine motor skills!
-[From Picklebums]
+And works their fine motor skills, with an idea from Picklebums.

-- Use a paper plate to make spin art.
-[From Putti's World]
+- Use a paper plate to make spin art, just like on Teach Preschool.

 - Paint with themselves.
 That’s right.
-Use the entire body and really get into the painting!
-[From Carrots are Orange]
+Use the entire body and really get into the painting, like this idea from Modern Parents Messy Kids.

-- Go on a nature hunt and paint with your findings!
-[From Mommy Labs]
+- Go on a nature hunt and paint with your findings, just like Glitter on a Dime!

-- Make your own bingo/dot markers!
-[From Growing Play]
+- Growing Play suggests making your own bingo/dot markers!

 - Paint with frozen paint-cicles!

-New methods of painting is almost as effective as new tools to paint with!
+New methods of painting are almost as effective as new tools to paint with!
 Kids get a kick out of jumping or running and creating something while doing so!

 - Salad spinner painting.
 A few drops of paint and spin, spin, spin!

 - Use a box or container and some toys and shake, shake, shake!
-A great method for newbies, or toddlers, to painting.
+A great method for newbies to painting, or toddlers.

 - Pour paint over an object.
-Get really creative with the colors and make a rainbow!
-[Dilly Dali Art]
+Get really creative with the colors and make a rainbow, like Dilly Dali Art.

-- Blow colored bubbles and make prints!
-[From The Chocolate Muffin Tree]
+- Blow colored bubbles and make prints with an idea from The Chocolate Muffin Tree.

 - Swing it!
-Make a pendulum and paint from it!
-[From Getting Messy with Ms Jessi]
+Innovation Kids Lab shared how to make a pendulum and paint from it!

-- Hold it up and let the paint drip.
-[From Childhood 101]
+- Hold it up and let the paint drip, like Childhood 101.

-- Squirt and squish paint in contact paper!
-[From Familylicious]
+- Squirt and squish paint in wax paper with an idea from Beansprout Preschool.

 - Use spray bottles and squirt colored water to paint something!